The History of Old Newsboys of Flint

 But soon the sixties faded into the seventies.
 The oil crises in the early 1970s paved the road for Flint's deindustrialization in the late 1970s.
 Over the next two decades Flint's auto industry workforce would decrease by 90%.
 It made for hard times for a great many children.

-All along the way, the Old Newsboys has been there, serving as a safety net for needy children in Genesee County.
+All along the way, the Old Newsboys of Flint has been there, serving as a safety net for needy children in Genesee County.

 Your Cart is currently empty.